add

 - Executes

-post_createcommands if defined (runs before the tmux window opens, so keep them fast) - Creates a new tmux window named
+post_createcommands if defined (runs before the tmux window/session opens, so keep them fast) - Creates a new tmux window named

 - Automatically switches your tmux client to the new window